sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 Above, browse for the *tutorial_epoch.txt* file, set the input fields to *epoch response rt* (where rt is an acronym for 'reaction time').
-The only one of these fields that contains latency information is *rt*, so it is entered to the as input to the *Field name(s) containing latencies* query box.
+The only one of these fields that contains latency information is *rt*, so it is entered as input to the *Field name(s) containing latencies* query box.
 This file (see above) has 1 header line, as we need to specify in the *Number of file header lines to ignore* box.
-Finally the reaction times are recorded in milliseconds, which we indicate as *1E-3* (i.e., one-thousandth of a second).
+Finally, the reaction times are recorded in milliseconds, which we indicate as *1E-3* (i.e., one-thousandth of a second).
 Note that the last entry, *Remove old epoch ...*, allows the user to import other information later if it is unset.
-Press *OK* when done.
-Now select menu item <font color=brown>Edit → Event values</font> to inspect what happened to the reaction time information (use the arrow to move to the second event):
+Press *OK*, when done.
+Now select the <font color=brown>Edit → Event values</font> menu item to inspect what happened to the reaction time information (use the arrow to move to the second event):

 ![Image:Ii33pop_editeventvals.jpg](/assets/images/Ii33pop_editeventvals.jpg)

-As shown above, when epoch information was imported, events with type named *rt* were created and assigned a latency.
+As shown above, when epoch information was imported, events with the type named *rt* were created and assigned a latency.
 If we had had several columns containing latency information, the function would have created several types.